Saptarshiii/License-Plate-Recognition/README.md

-This is my Major Project of my B Tech I used YOLOv8s Algorithm to create a Deep Learning CNN model of my own to detect ,read and store the numberplate sequence of every four wheeler vehicle passing thorough the live feed.
+This is our Major Project of B.Tech where we've used YOLOv8s Algorithm to create a Deep Learning CNN Model to detect, read and store the numberplate sequence of four wheeler vehicles passing thorough the live feed.

-We are using the small scale model YOLOv8 algorithm.
+We are using the small scale, efficient and robust model - YOLOv8 algorithm for detecting the number plates.
-Our Dataset contains 1816 files which are divided into Train,Valid and Test dataset in 70%,20% and 10% ratio.
+Our Dataset constitutes of 1816 files(images) which are divided into Train, Validation and Test dataset in 7:2:1 ratio respectively.

 the train.py file is used to train the model